hindu-comm/mail_stream_advaita-l/2013/02/What_is_Gupta_Navara/87__shrImallalitAlAlitaH.md

 > verse form, and does little more than give the simple meaning of the names.
 >

-​Whatever the importance of this commentary is, is another thing.
+Whatever the importance of this commentary is, is another thing.
 I just found that khadyota was recently, i.e. in 1991, published by prAchya prakAshana of vArANasI.
 All the books published by them are available through chaukhambha.